 JSA Reports provide parents with a clear picture of their child’s progress at the end of a specified period of time that demonstrates:

-SSG goals and PLSPs provide an important focus for reporting to parents.
-JSA will report what has been taught in the semester and to Personalised Learning & Support Plans (PLSP).
+SSG goals and Individual Education Plans (IEPs) provide an important focus for reporting to parents.
+JSA will report what has been taught in the semester and to IEPs.
 In reporting student learning progress to parents, JSA teachers will clearly identify the areas of strength and areas for improvement for each individual student.
 Reporting student achievement to parents will be supported through student work samples, portfolios, parent, student and teacher conferences, and student self-assessment.

 Semester 1 Reports will include the Learning Areas:

 English, Maths, The Arts (Visual Arts & Music), Health, The Humanities, Technologies (Stephanie Alexander Kitchen Garden and Hands On Learning Programs), Critical and Creative Thinking Capabilities and Personal & Social Capabilities.

 Semester 2 Reports will include the Learning Areas:

-English, Maths, The Arts (Drama & Dance), Physical Education, Science, Technologies, and Creative & Critical Thinking Capabilities and Personal and Social Capabilities.
+English, Maths, The Arts (Drama & Dance), Physical Education, Science, Technologies (Hands On Learning program), Creative & Critical Thinking Capabilities and Personal and Social Capabilities.